-To date, we have funded our operations primarily through the issuance and sale of convertible preferred stock.
-From our inception through December 31, 2020, we had raised net cash proceeds of \$327.6 million from the issuance and sale of our convertible preferred stock.
+Prior to our IPO, we funded our operations primarily through the issuance and sale of convertible preferred stock.
+From our inception through December 31, 2020, we raised net cash proceeds of \$327.6 million from the issuance and sale of our convertible preferred stock.
 As of December 31, 2020, we had cash and cash equivalents of \$241.7 million and an accumulated deficit of \$44.9 million.